 Relax in the City’s Gardens and Parks

 Another of the things to do in Buenos Aires is to visit its beautiful gardens and parks.
-While the smallish park on Plaza de Mayo is the pulsating center for many national festivities such as raucous World Cup celebrations, it’s also a quiet place to relax during a walk.
+The smallish park on Plaza de Mayo is the pulsating center for many national festivities such as raucous World Cup celebrations.
+But it’s also a quiet place to relax during a walk.
 Likewise visit the Carlos Thays Botanical Garden, home to thousands of plant species that are interspersed with fountains and classical statues.
 The nearby Japanese Garden, with its koi ponds and bright red bridges, was a gift from the city’s Japanese community to the people of Buenos Aires.
 While you’re on the way to either, make a stop at Floralis Genérica, a colossal aluminum and steel floral sculpture that opens every morning and closes in the evening.